-The commentary by Jamieson, Fausset and Brown is one of the few of its era not to follow the usual pattern of condemnation:
+The commentary by Jamieson, Fausset and Brown is one of the few of its era5 not to follow the usual pattern of condemnation:

 As their question certainly implies that they looked for some restoration of the Kingdom to Israel, so they are neither rebuked for this nor contradicted.
-To say, as many expositors do, that our Lord's reply was so intended, is not to listen simply to what he says, but to obtrude upon his words what men think they ought to mean.4
+To say, as many expositors do, that our Lord's reply was so intended, is not to listen simply to what he says, but to obtrude upon his words what men think they ought to mean.6

 With far less sympathy, H.A.W.
-Meyer, writing in 1884, deplores the apostles' lack of understanding: "By their 'to Israel' they betray that they have not yet ceased to be entangled in Jewish Messianic hopes, according to which the Messiah was destined for the people of Israel as such; cp.
-Luke 24:21."5
+Meyer, writing in 1884, deplores the apostles' lack of understanding:

+By their 'to Israel' they betray that they have not yet ceased to be entangled in Jewish Messianic hopes, according to which the Messiah was destined for the people of Israel as such; cp.
+Luke 24:21.7

-The Pulpit Commentary reacted similarly:
+The Pulpit Commentary8 reacted similarly:

-Even after the Master's crucifixion and resurrection they had asked, "Lord, wilt thou at this time restore the Kingdom to Israel?"
-It was not until after the effusion of the holy spirit at Pentecost that their imperfect view was corrected and they understood what Christ meant when he said, "My Kingdom is not of the world."
-The terrestrial proceedings of the Messiah were the subject of the keenest expectations and the ground of national aspirations.6 be leaders...But though [Jesus'] words about the Spirit's coming rekindled in the disciples their old nationalistic hope, Jesus had something else in mind."
-The commentary describes the question as "misguided" (Frank Gaebelein, ed., Zondervan, 1981, Vol. 9, 256).
+Even after the Master's crucifixion and resurrection they had asked, 'Lord, wilt thou at this time restore the Kingdom to Israel?'
+It was not until after the effusion of the Holy Spirit at Pentecost that their imperfect view was corrected and they understood what Christ meant when he said, 'My Kingdom is not of the world.'
+The terrestrial proceedings of the Messiah were the subject of the keenest expectations and the ground of national aspirations.9

+4 Cf. Expositor's Bible Commentary, ed.
+Frank Gaebelein (Zondervan, 1981), Vol. 9, 256: 'The question the disciples asked reflects the embers of a once blazing hope for a political theocracy in which they would be leaders But though [Jesus'] words about the Spirit's coming rekindled in the disciples their old nationalistic hope, Jesus had something else in mind.'
+The commentary describes the question as 'misguided.'